ML4GW/ml4gw/README.md

 We also strongly encourage ML users in the GW physics space to try their hand at working on these issues and joining on as collaborators!
 For more information about how to get involved, feel free to reach out to [ml4gw@ligo.mit.edu](mailto:ml4gw@ligo.mit.edu) .
 By bringing in new users with new use cases, we hope to develop this library into a truly general-purpose tool which makes DL more accessible for gravitational wave physicists everywhere.

+## Funding
+We are grateful for the support of the U.S. National Science Foundation (NSF) Harnessing the Data Revolution (HDR) Institute for <a href="https://a3d3.ai">Accelerating AI Algorithms for Data Driven Discovery (A3D3)</a> under Cooperative Agreement No. <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2117997">PHY-2117997</a>.